 FIGHT THE GOOD FIGHT OF FAITH

-The way of a Christian down throughout the centuries has been one of extreme peril.
-Even today, in many parts of the world, a Christian’s life is marked by trial, tribulation and even persecution unto death.
-Even in the more “enlightened” parts of the world, a Christian can still face mocking, scorn, ridicule, discrimination and economic sanctions.
-If you want to get a fuller appreciation of the atrocities committed against Christians over the years, I recommend reading Foxe’s Book of Martyrs (The Actes and Monuments).
+In fact, the way of a Christian (“take up his [your] cross and follow Me [Jesus]”) has been one of extreme peril down throughout the centuries.
+Even today, in many parts of the world, a Christian’s life is marked by trial, tribulation, and even persecution unto death.
+Even in the more “enlightened” parts of the world, a Christian can still face mocking, scorn, ridicule, discrimination, and economic sanctions.
+If you want to get a fuller appreciation of the atrocities committed against Christians over the years, I recommend reading The Church History by Eusebius and Foxe’s Book of Martyrs (The Actes and Monuments) and The Church History by Eusebius.
 Doing so will give you a much greater understanding of the persecution that the Christians who have gone before us have endured.
-Living as a Christian in a fallen world takes courage, strength of character, endurance and above all, complete trust in the Lord in all things at all times.
+Living as a Christian in a fallen world takes courage, strength of character, endurance, and above all, complete trust in the Lord in all things at all times.

-When you come to Christ, you are giving Him your life to do with as He pleases; you are now a bondservant of Christ, for He bought and paid for you with His blood, having redeemed (purchased) you from slavery to sin.
-Do you think it worthy to sacrifice everything of this world, even your own life, for your eternal soul?
-Many Christians have had to sacrifice everything, their: fame, jobs, power, possessions, friends, family, fortunes and even their lives for their faith.
+When you come to Christ, you are giving (surrendering) your life to Him to do with as He pleases; you are now a “bondservant” of Christ, for He bought and paid for you with His blood, having “redeemed” (purchased) you from slavery to sin.
+Do you think it worthy of sacrificing everything of this world, even your own life, for your eternal soul?
+Many Christians have had to sacrifice everything, including fame, jobs, power, possessions, friends, family, fortunes, and even their lives for their faith.
 The apostle Paul writes:

 FALSE TEACHING(S) YOU WILL ENCOUNTER:

-- Roman Catholicism (man can obtain salvation through observing the institutes of religion, i.e., performing ceremonies, sacraments, etc.)
+- Roman Catholicism masquerading as Christianity (man can obtain salvation through observing the institutes of religion, i.e., performing ceremonies, sacraments, etc.)